BlockchainCommons/www.blockchaincommons.com/_posts/2023-07-04-dCBOR-IETF.md

   - wide
 ---

+If you'll be at IETF 117, we hope you'll join us for dCBOR discussions there on Monday July 24th.
+The CBOR meeting will be 17:30-18:30 July 24th (Session IV) in the Continental 5 room.
+We have 15 minutes to discuss dCBOR.
+We'll also be holding a public side meeting on Gordian Envelope immediately before that, at 15:30-17:00 July 24th (Session III) in the Golden Gate 4 room, and we expect to have some discussions of dCBOR there too, since it's the foundation of Envelope. {: .notice--info}

 <a href="https://www.youtube.com/watch?v=uoD5_Vr6qzw"><img src="https://img.youtube.com/vi/uoD5_Vr6qzw/mqdefault.jpg" style="float: right; border: 1px solid white"></a>

 CBOR has been Blockchain Commons' data format of choice since we began work on [Uniform Resources](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-1-overview.md).
 The binary format is  concise, compact, and self-describing.
 It's also good in constrained environments and platform and language agnostic.
 But perhaps most importantly, it's standardized as an [IETF RFC](https://datatracker.ietf.org/doc/html/rfc8949).
 Altogether, that's made it a perfect data format for storing and transmitting the crucial data that protects cryptocurrency and other digital assets.